SNEHAOW/SchoolManagementSystem/README.md

 - `Container.java`: A container class that stores objects in an array-like structure.
 - `MyList.java`: Simulates an ArrayList concept for adding an unlimited number of elements to the list.
 - `MySet.java`: Simulates a custom set that stores unique elements.
-- `SoccerTeamTest.java`: Contains test cases to verify the functionality of the project.
+- `SchoolManagerTest.java`: Contains test cases to verify the functionality of the project.